ZenMagick/ZenMagick/plugins/quickEdit/Readme.txt

 Each field is configured separately, and requires the following information:
-- name: The property name of ZMProduct
+- name: The property name of ZenMagick\StoreBundle\Entity\Catalog\Product
 - widget: The widget to handle the data

 NOTE: For custom database fields you also have to configure ZMProducts in order to actually read/write those columns.
 This is done